 No matter whether you’re a stylist, nail artist, salon manager or receptionist – staying organised is a prerequisite for ensuring one fulfils their assigned tasks accordingly.
 Depending on the salon, a receptionist might be in charge of managing visits, staff availability and client records – all of which are high-priority tasks that should be done with the utmost care.
 All it takes is double booking two clients for the same date, not sending an appointment reminder or forgetting to mark a client’s bleach allergy in their client record and you’ve got yourself in a heap of trouble.
 Plus, chances are slim you’ll find a reception office in a beauty parlour to escape to – you’ll have to deal with possibly disgruntled clients on the work floor.

-To stay organised, receptionists are usually given access to salon software like Versum, which helps to keep all of the important parts of your business organised and secured.
+To stay organised, hair salon receptionists are usually given access to salon software like Versum, which helps to keep all of the important parts of your business organised and secured.
 Now whether you’re taking single bookings or entire groups at a beauty salon, Versum will make your receptionist’s work far more easy!
 Appointments are divided among staff, automatic reminders are sent via text or email and any notes can be saved on individual client records, ensuring everything is where it should be.

 No receptionist?
 No problem!